International Child Welfare Exchange Program

 A tour of the state-of-the-art Tandy Education/Simulation Center, where graduate students from interdisciplinary disciplines (medicine, social work and education) learn and undergo intense simulation of real-life situations and review/discuss the positives and negatives of their interactions with Simulated Clients.
 The Tandy Education/Simulation Center will also provide an interactive simulation experience relating to Domestic Violence.
 This simulation was created by victims of abuse from all age groups, cultures and sexual orientations and will offer participants an opportunity to share perspectives surrounding issues of interpersonal violence while coming to a greater understanding of how to view, relate and deal with abuse.

-Side tours will include Gilcrease Museum, one of the finest in Tulsa and filled with Native American culture, history and art, John Hope Franklin Memorial which focuses on reconciliation from the Tulsa Race Riots through community involvement and a walk through historical downtown Tulsa, eating at a variety of diverse, ethnic restaurants, and standing in the Center of the Universe, an “acoustic phenomenon” on a walking bridge over a highway will offer real Oklahoma experiences.
+Side tours may include Gilcrease Museum, one of the finest in Tulsa and filled with Native American culture, history and art, John Hope Franklin Memorial which focuses on reconciliation from the Tulsa Race Riots through community involvement and a walk through historical downtown Tulsa, eating at a variety of diverse, ethnic restaurants, and standing in the Center of the Universe, an “acoustic phenomenon” on a walking bridge over a highway will offer real Oklahoma experiences.

 Of course, all these experiences would not be possible without the generosity of the Charles and Lynn Schusterman Family Foundation for which the faculty and students are deeply grateful.